princefishthrower/chrisfrew.in/src/content/blog/goals-for-2020/index.md

 - More winter hiking/ski touring (this may seem like a random one, but I realized in all of 2018 I used my snowshoes twice for two winter hikes… granted, I went skiing a lot as well last year, but, I mean, I live in Austria, there is really no excuse not to be out and about in the mountains on the weekend, including hiking!)

-:white_check_mark: Definitely got this one in 2019, and hopefully there will be even more winter trips in 2020, since I've planned some more ski tours and even some mountain hut overnighters!
+✅ Definitely got this one in 2019, and hopefully there will be even more winter trips in 2020, since I've planned some more ski tours and even some mountain hut overnighters!

 ## 2019 Review